CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

 correct based on the underlying file system semantics (e.g., POSIX, commit) and synchronization semantics (e.g., POSIX, MPI).

-Run VerifyIO with commit semantics on the application in question to determine compatibility with UnifyFS.
+Run VerifyIO with commit semantics on the application's traces to determine compatibility with UnifyFS.

 ----------